AdaCore/training_material/courses/rust_essentials/160_lifetimes/99-summary.rst

 What We Covered
 -----------------

+* **Lifetimes**

-- A lifetime describes how long a reference is valid
+  * A lifetime describes how long a reference is valid

-- References must not outlive the values they refer to
+  * References cannot outlive the data they refer to

-- The borrow checker verifies this at compile time
+  * The borrow checker verifies this at compile time

+* **Annotations**

-- Lifetime annotations describe relationships between references
+  * Lifetime annotations describe relationships between references

+  * Elision rules allow most lifetimes to remain implicit

+  * Explicit lifetimes are needed when relationships are ambiguous